Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - `DeadCropPercentage` - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.

- - `CropResistance` - This represents the resistance an average crop has to heatwaves and frosts.
+ - `CropResistance` - This represents the resistance an average crop has to heatwaves, frosts and sandstorms.
 Default: '.4' Valid Range is 0 to 1.

- - `DarkFogChance` - This controls the chance of the darker fog appearing.
-Default is set to '.0875' (or a 1/8th chance if it's foggy it'll be dark fog.)
-Valid Range is 0 to 1.

  - 'ThunderFrenzyOdds' - This controls the chance of the special weather Thunder Frenzy appearing.
 It's a double, valid range is 0 to 1